Cosmicfluke/Wordpress-and-Web-Scanner-active-and-passive-/README.md

 # LOTR: One Scanner to Rule Them All

 An ODE to Tolkein

-"
-In the code where shadows lie,
+"In the code where shadows lie,
 One scanner watches all,
 Finding the hidden paths,
-Binding each flaw into a chain of insight.
+Binding each flaw into a chain of insight."
-"

 A security scanner for web applications and WordPress, built for penetration testers.

 Runs a full set of checks against any web app (headers, TLS, IDOR, directory traversal,